Fast Facts About America’s Governors

 Gender

-Coming into the 2022 election cycle, nine women served as governors of U.S. states, tying a pre-existing record.
-Eight of those governors–Kay Ivey (AL); Kim Reynolds (IA); Laura Kelly (KS); Janet Mills (ME); Gretchen Whitmer (MI); Michelle Lujan Grisham (NM); Kathy Hochul (NY); and Kristi Noem (SD)–successfully ran for reelection, while Kate Brown (OR) was term-limited.
-In addition, four women–Katie Hobbs (AZ); Sarah Huckabee Sanders (AR); Maura Healey (MA); and Tina Kotek (OR)–won first terms as governor in 2022.
-As a result, a record 12 women now serve as governors of U.S. states.
-Eight are Democrats (Hobbs, Kelly, Healey, Mills, Whitmer, Lujan Grisham, Hochul, and Kotek) and four are Republicans (Ivey, Huckabee Sanders, Reynolds, and Noem).
-Healey and Kotek are also the first openly lesbian governors in U.S. history.
-These numbers did not change in the 2023 election cycle.
+In the 2022 election cycle, eight women–Kay Ivey (AL); Kim Reynolds (IA); Laura Kelly (KS); Janet Mills (ME); Gretchen Whitmer (MI); Michelle Lujan Grisham (NM); Kathy Hochul (NY); and Kristi Noem (SD)–successfully ran for reelection, while four women–Katie Hobbs (AZ); Sarah Huckabee Sanders (AR); Maura Healey (MA); and Tina Kotek (OR)–won first terms as governor.
+As a result, a record 12 women served as governors of U.S. states from 2023-2025.
+In 2024, Kelly Ayotte (NH) won election, bringing the number of women governors to a new record of 13; however, two weeks after Ayotte was inaugurated, Governor Kristi Noem (SD) officially resigned as governor to become U.S. Secretary of Homeland Security.

 For information about all women governors in the nation’s history, please view the Center on American Women and Politics fact sheet on women governors here.